Offerings for the Sanctuary

-The Lord summons willing offerings so that Israel may build a sanctuary where He will dwell among them according to the pattern He shows Moses.
+The Lord summons willing offerings so that Israel may build a sanctuary where he will dwell among them according to the pattern he shows Moses.

-Exodus 25:1-9 (WEB)
+Exodus 25:1-9 (BSB)

 The LORD summons willing offerings so that Israel may build a sanctuary where he will dwell among them according to the pattern he shows Moses.